romana/romana/romana_setup.md

 All items on the command-line after the `install` or `uninstall` verb are passed to Ansible.
 [Examples](#examples) can be seen below.

 Some noteworthy variables are:
 * `host_cidr`: The IP/Prefix for hosts created during installation.
 Default: `192.168.99.0/24`.
 (Applies to `aws` and `vagrant`.).
-For AWS, the prefix should be 16 or higher.
+For AWS, the prefix size should be 16 or higher.
 * `romana_cidr`: The IP/Prefix for the Romana network across the hosts.
 Default: `10.0.0.0/8`.
-The prefix should be smaller than 16.
-You may wish to change this if it conflicst with your host's CIDR or an existing network on the hosts, or simply to have your endpoints use different addresses.
+The prefix size should be smaller than 16.
+You may wish to change this if it conflicts with your host's CIDR or an existing network on the hosts, or simply to have your endpoints use different addresses.
 * `docker_cidr`: The IP/Prefix for the `docker0` bridge.
 Default: `172.17.0.1/24`.
 (Applies to `kubernetes` stack.).
 You should change this if it conflicts with the `romana_cidr` or other networks on the hosts.
+This is otherwise unused, but is present in Docker installations.

 ## Examples